rdfuhr/BusyBezier/README.txt

 OK, now I can see this on the MacBook Pro.
 I will stage, commit and push from the MacBook Pro.

+Now I am back on the iMac, but I did not see anything telling me that I should do a Pull, but I did one anyway.
+This is rather worrisome.
+I think that I need to mainly do development from one computer and also to rely heavily on Dropbox.